AnuragP170/cve_project/README.md

 3. Option to filter ransomware related CVEs
 4. List of all ransomware related CVEs and their Recommended Mitigations (http://127.0.0.1:8000/ransomware/)
-6. Update the local CVE database manually for latest CVE entries (http://127.0.0.1:8000/update)
+6. Update the local CVE database manually for latest CVE entries (http://127.0.0.1:8000/update) Click 'View Update' button in update.html to see latest entries

 ## INSTALLATION OF PRE-REQUISITES